masihbj/masihbj.github.io/_news/announcement_6.md

 related_posts: false
 ---

-My second Master's thesis paper, titled "Vibration Analysis and Critical Speeds of a Rotating Functionally Graded Conical Shell Stiffened with Anisogrid Lattice Structure based on FSDT" was accepted by the journal of *Thin-Walled Structures*!
+My Master's thesis second paper "Vibration Analysis and Critical Speeds of a Rotating Functionally Graded Conical Shell Stiffened with Anisogrid Lattice Structure based on FSDT" was accepted at *Thin-Walled Structures*!